 If your plant is affected, do all you can to get plants growing vigorously and put on size early (fertilize as recommended).
-If pesticide control is desired, permethrin (Eight®) and esfenvalerate (synthetic pyrethroid) products are insecticides labeled for and available to homeowners.
+If pesticide control is desired, permethrin or esfenvalerate (two synthetic pyrethroid-products) and pyrethrum (organic) are insecticides labeled for and available to homeowners.
 An alternative is sulfur dust if leaf undersides can be coated.
 Two percent insecticidal soaps (ex.
 Safer® brand) provide useful if more erratic control.

 Psyllids may infest but cause insignificant damage to eggplant, peppers, and other vegetables in this same family.